Teacher-droid/outerspace/README.md

 # Process by following ⚙️

-`Download` the folder & open the index.html file in Web browser (I suggest Brave or Google Chrome).
+`Download` the folder & open the index.html file in Web browser (I suggest Brave or Google Chrome).<br>
 Here we go, get your saucer and let's meet to the moon.

 <hr>